Updated 22nd September 2021.

 - Those who have confirmed and recovered from COVID-19 (by lab test) within the last 90 days of your trip.
 You will need to show evidence of an official diagnosis and a medical certificate (issued at least 10 days after the positive test) to confirm that you have fully recovered.

-- If the test result is negative you will need to self-isolate for seven days once you arrive in Argentina in the place you are staying.
+- If the test result is negative you will need to self-isolate for seven days once you arrive in Argentina.
+The local authority will decide if you can isolate at the place you are staying or if you will need to enter hotel quarantine.
 There will be another test on the 7th day at your expense before you are allowed to leave.

 - If the result is positive, you’ll be required to take another test.
 This will determine the COVID strain and yourself, along with your close contacts will be required to enter managed isolation.
 This will again be at your own expense.